Brand Positioning for Contract Manufacturing

 When you define a customer profile, you might look at the following characteristics:

-Geography – Are there regions that are especially important to you?
+Geography: Are there regions that are especially important to you?
 Are there logistical reasons that mean there is a finite area you can serve?

-Legality - are their legal reasons that limit potential customers?
+Legality: Are there legal reasons that limit potential customers?
 Such as age, location, or government or regulatory restrictions?

-Industry – which industries do you want to work with or perhaps have the most experience in?
+Industry: Which industries do you want to work with or perhaps have the most experience in?
 Which industries do you want to avoid for any reason?

-This isn't a comprehensive list by any means, but it may prove a good starting point when defining your ideal customer profile.
+This isn't a comprehensive list by any means, but it may prove a good starting point when defining your Ideal Customer Profile.
 A lead needs to have these qualities to be able to buy from you.
 You can use this profile when qualifying leads to ensure that sales time is not wasted on leads that are not likely to buy.

-Ideal customer profiles are focused on the fit of the account and don't look at the nitty-gritty of the individual buyers within that business.
+Ideal Customer Profiles are focused on the fit of the account and don't look at the nitty-gritty of the individual buyers within that business.
 Once you have identified business accounts that fit your customer profile, you want to start thinking about who your sales reps are talking to and who is responsible for actually making the purchase.

-Businesses that fit your ideal customer profile are comprised of these individuals who all hold different titles and have varied product/service knowledge, and levels of experience.
+Businesses that fit your Ideal Customer Profile are comprised of these individuals who all hold different titles and have varied product/service knowledge, and levels of experience.
 These are the buyers you need to profile in your buyer personas.

-Define your Buyer Personas
+Define your buyer personas

 You can use existing buyers’ profiles to base these on.
 But there are a couple of dangerous assumptions at work here.
 Firstly, these are the customers you have – not necessarily the ones you want – or the ones you might aspire to have.
 They may have got you here – to your current level of sales – but will they help you develop and grow your business?